eorp/SalesRegistryC-/README.md

-# SalesRegistryC#
+# SalesRegistryCSharp
 Final project for C# II course

 Sales registry allowing to add, edit and delete customer records, sort records, print invoices and sales reports for selected time period
 Most companies have a need to maintain information about their customers and/ or sales.

 The main purpose of the Customer Registry application is to enable company's personnel to add, edit and delete records containing information about its customers and sales details.
-Originally, similar application was written in C#.
-This is a Java application developed using MVC design.

 All records are saved in XML file upon application closing, and records manipulations (add, edit, delete).

 Additional features include: